 “What is, sir?” the helmsman shouted.
-He pulled a rag from his pocket and wiped his brow.
+He pulled a handkerchief from his pocket and wiped his brow.

 “That.”
 Vandensloop pointed towards the southeast.
 “The star drake.”

-“Star drakes usually travel in pairs.
-Why is this one alone?”
+“Star drakes usually travel in pairs or packs.
+Why is this one flying solo?”

 “Your ship,” the helmsman said to himself as he turned the ship’s wheel.

-The glashtyn chatted eagerly as they grabbed the sides of the net.
+The three glashtyn chatted eagerly as they grabbed the sides of the net.
 “Haul!”
 Big Tom yelled.
 “Haul, you lazy sons of sows!
 Quiet as sleeping babies!”
-Wings flapping, the glashtyn lifted off the deck, heading for the merchant ship that drew ever closer.
+The glashtyn fell silent as their wings flapped; they lifted off the deck, heading for the merchant ship that drew ever closer.

 Annabel gazed intently through her spyglass.
 “That merchant never held a sword in his life,” she muttered.
 “More fool him.”

-“There are bodyguards,” Hardwicke said.
-“Goblins, at least three.”
+“The crew are armed,” Hardwicke said.
+“I see hobgoblins, at least three.”